Environmental groups sue US over Puerto Rico dredging plan

 The center and two environmental groups — CORALations and El Puente de Williamsburg Inc. — filed the lawsuit against the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service and others.
 They have 60 days to respond, and then both sides would make arguments before a judge issues a decision that can be appealed.

-Spokespeople for the two government agencies did not immediately return a message for comment.
+Amanda Parker, a Corps spokeswoman, said the agency is unable to comment on pending litigation.
 The Corps previously stated that dredged materials in the Condado Lagoon would fill depressions and create seagrass habitat.

 The lawsuit states that the Corps submitted an environmental assessment instead of a more rigorous environmental impact statement and accused it of reaching an erroneous determination in August 2018 that dredging would have no environmental impact.